Surabaya: Media

 One of the largest circulating national newspapers in Indonesia, Jawa Pos, is headquartered in Surabaya; alongside its media conglomerate Jawa Pos Group.
 Major newspapers include Surabaya Pagi and Surya.

 Surabaya is served by many radio and television networks.
-Radio networks affiliates include the public RRI Surabaya, Gen FM Surabaya and Prambors FM Surabaya; as well as local stations Suara Surabaya and Radio Istara.
-Local television stations include the public 1suara Jawa Timur, JTV (both are regional stations serving East Java, which are based in the city), SBO TV, Surabaya TV and Nahdlatul Ulama-affiliated TV9.
+Radio networks affiliates include the public RRI Surabaya, Gen FM Surabaya 103.1 and Prambors FM Surabaya 89.3; as well as local stations Suara Surabaya 100.0, EBS FM and Radio Merdeka 106.7.
+Local television stations include JTV (both are regional stations serving East Java, which are based in the city), Jawa Pos TV, Surabaya TV and Nahdlatul Ulama-affiliated TV9.

+Education

+One of the most well-liked educational locations in Indonesia is Surabaya, which is home to about 40 higher education institutions.
+In addition to various state-funded and -managed Junior High Schools (SMP Negeri), State High Schools (SMA Negeri), and State Vocational Schools (SMK), there are hundreds of public and private schools in the city.
+The city is home to at least seventeen universities, six of which are owned by the state, and sixty-four professional schools.
+These universities provide everything from natural, technology, and social sciences to tourism instruction.

+Major universities and institutes can be found in Surabaya.
+Public universities in the city includes Universitas Airlangga (UNAIR), Sepuluh Nopember Institute of Technology (ITS), Electronic Engineering Polytechnic Institute of Surabaya (PENS) and Surabaya Shipbuilding State Polytechnic (PPNS) and State University of Surabaya (UNESA).

+Several religious institutions are also located in Surabaya, including Petra Christian University, Sunan Ampel State Islamic University, and Widya Mandala Catholic University.
+Private institutions in the city include University of Surabaya, Wijaya Putra University, Bhayangkara University, Ciputra University and Hang Tuah University.
+Surabaya also houses Western Sydney University's Indonesia Campus.